smammc/w2-d2-exercise-js-map-reduce-filter/README.md

 ### .filter()

 1. Given the following array, filter the ones who are older than 18 and thus eligible to drink
-2. Giving the following arrays of properties, filter just the ones with a pool.
+2. Given the following arrays of properties, filter just the ones with a pool.
 3. Given an array of numbers, filter out the ones that are not even, and are greater than 42.